wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 compressed memory store.
 A compressed store with the most recently accessed addresses will suffice, since a majority of requests to the main memory will be redirected to the compressed store, due to the locality of accesses.

+On a dirty block write operation, the LLC controller first checks the metadata cache, and meanwhile, sends the block for compression.
+If the address is currently in the compressed store, and the compressed size of the block is still less than or equal to K, then the block will be written back to the same address in the compressed store.
+If the block is currently in the compressed size, but the compressed size exceeds K, it will be removed from the cache, and stored back to its original location.